What is it?

 MSRB and TRACE data can be accessed from two places on our site.
 The first location is on our offering table.
 On the right side of the table, find the 3rd Party Price/Recent Trades column, then select View.
 The second location is on the Price & Performance tab of the bond details page for the specific security you are researching.
 Under Basic Analytics, select View Recent Trades.
 Both ways will take you to our Recent Trades Table.

 How do I use it?

 The MSRB and TRACE data gives you all of the recent trades, similar to what you are used to seeing for equity securities.
-Please note this data includes all concessions and markups.
+Please note this data includes all mark-ups and mark-downs.
 You can compare the current offered price and yield to recent activity, to see how close it is.
 The bond market is generally not as liquid as the equity market, so the price and yield can move significantly from trade to trade.

 Although the data is formatted the same for corporate and municipal bonds, due to market characteristics, you will normally see more data for corporate bonds.
 Most large corporate bond issues from well-known firms will typically trade dozens of times a day, whereas some municipal bonds issues can go months without a trade.

 The recent trade data can help you to get a sense of how liquid a bond is.
 It can also help to get a sense of the bid/ask spread in the market.
 Although the data provided by MSRB and TRACE does not disclose who is doing the buying and selling, you can make some inferences by looking at identical quantities traded at or close to the same time.
 All this data can be used in your assessment of whether you think the current offered price is reasonable and whether to buy the bond at this time.

 The trade data can also highlight what a dealer's mark-up/mark-down is.
 Fidelity will charge $1 per bond, as shown in the example above1.
 Other brokers can charge a lot more.